StuffNZ/get-secrets/README.md

 # How it works

-Rather than running your app / binary directly, you would instead run `get-secrets` and pass the path/file of your app plus any command-line arguments _your_ app needs (as additional arguments for `get-secrets`).
+Rather than running your app / binary directly, you would instead run `get-secrets` and pass the path/file of your app plus any command-line arguments _your_ app needs, as additional arguments for `get-secrets`.

 NB: If you want to run `get-secrets` directly, it will print out a series of `export VAR=VAL` lines that can probably be eval'd directly by most shells; escaping various provided env vals